SsingSsing

-SsingSsing (Hangul: 씽씽) was a South Korean band that fused Korean folk music with genres including glam rock, disco, and psychedelic rock.
-The band formed in 2010, and gained international attention in 2017 after performing on NPR’s Tiny Desk Concerts and at Globalfest at Webster Hall.
-The band's six members include traditional singer Lee Hee-moon and music director Jang Young-gyu.
-SsingSsing ended in October, 2018 and Lee Hee-moon has said "But it is a project band that has disbanded.
+SsingSsing (Hangul: 씽씽) was a South Korean band that combined Korean folk music with glam rock, disco, and psychedelic rock.
+The band formed in 2010 and gained international attention in 2017 after performing on NPR’s Tiny Desk Concerts and Globalfest at Webster Hall.
+The band's six members included traditional singer Lee Hee-moon and music director Jang Young-gyu.
+SsingSsing disbanded in October, 2018.
+When asked about the band in 2019, Lee Hee-moon said "it is a project band that has disbanded.
 I loved being a part of it, but as of now, I do not have a plan to do it again."